Does Medicare Cover Weight Loss Programs?

 Medicare Advantage (Medicare Part C) plans are offered by private companies and cover everything that Original Medicare covers.
 Most Medicare Advantage plans also offer additional benefits, which often include free gym memberships and other benefits that can help you lead a healthier lifestyle.
 You can compare Medicare Advantage plans online for free to find out which plans near you cover weight loss programs.

-When Does Medicare Pay for Weight Loss Services?
+When Are Medicare Weight Loss Programs Covered?

 Your Medicare plan pays for medically necessary services that are ordered by your doctor.
 Services delivered in a hospital setting are generally covered by Medicare Part A, while outpatient services you get in a doctor’s office typically fall under Part B. Prescription medications are covered by Medicare Part D prescription drug plans.
 If you have Medicare Advantage, your Part C benefits combine inpatient and outpatient services under a single policy, and most Medicare Advantage plans include prescription drug coverage.